Amplio senior program manager Ryan Forbes Morris discusses Nigerien patience and plans for connecting rural communities to the digital world

 The project has led to the development of a number of resources, including:

 The Amplio Talking Book Program is recognized by UNESCO as an inclusive digital solution that low-literate adults and youth can use to gai skills and knowledge to improve their lives and livelihoods.

-Amplio: You and Cliff participated in a site visit to Sadore and did a Talking Book demo, one of the pilot project villages.
-What did the local people think?
+Amplio: You and Cliff participated in a site visit to Sadore, one of the pilot project villages.
+What do the local people think?